jjcoronal/portf0lio/index.md

 # [Prototyping & fabrication](page23.md)
 Projects where concepts take form of mock-ups, and where material testing and hands-on experimentation are used to identify their scalability.
+Each project uses a fixed constraint to generate and classify structural variation.

 > [<img src="assets/img/page16/42.gif" width="300" height="200" />](page23.md)